About The Vision Alfie Getting Started FAQs Research Register Interest →

 6. Our limits

-Alfie is an AI thinking partner.
+Alfie is an AI support tool.
 Alfie is not:

 • A clinician, counsellor, or therapist